 - Clasp 2 dumbbells vertically on each thigh.

-- Lean back to lie on the floor whilst stabilising the dumbbells above the nipples.
+- Lean back to lie on the floor whilst stabilizing the dumbbells above the nipples.

 - Keep the elbows tucked close to the torso.